Agent Agreement – Terms and Conditions

 An Agent is an Agent of the Director, retained pursuant to ss.
 7(2) of the DPP Act and authorized to act under ss.
 9(1) of the Act.
 The Agent’s authority to prosecute is limited to the designated location(s) and statute(s) stipulated in their Agreement.

 The Agent is not an employee of the Crown.
-It is prohibited for any member of an Agent Firm to hold himself or herself out as such.
+It is prohibited for any Agent, or any member of an Agent Firm, to hold themselves out as such.

-The Agent’s contractual relationship is with the PPSC and not with any enforcement agency.
+The Agent's Agreement is with the PPSC and not with any enforcement agency.

 3.3 Tenure of Agreement

-An Agent’s Agreement entered into under to ss.
-7(2) of the DPP Act is valid until its end date; however, it can be terminated at any time for convenience or default.
-Consult section 3.7 for further information.
+An Agent's Agreement, which is confirmed in writing by the Chief Federal Prosecutor, and entered into under to ss.
+7(2) of the DPP Act, is valid until the stipulated end date; however, it can be terminated at any time for convenience or default.
+Consult section 3.8 for further information.

-Written communications relating to an Agent Firm’s Agreement, including the acceptance or termination, and amendments such as the addition or removal of personnel, must be confirmed in writing by the Chief Federal Prosecutor.
+Written communications regarding amendments to an Agent Firm's Agreement, such as changes to its legal entity, its structure, addition or removal of statutes or court locations, and of Agent Firm resources, are also confirmed in writing by the Chief Federal Prosecutor.

 3.4 Effective Date of Agreement